Phone-Metal/tech-blogs/README.md

 - [Auth0 Blog](https://auth0.com/blog/) -  Blog on articles related to Authentication and Securing APIs.

 - [Strong Blog](https://strongloop.com/strongblog/) -  Blog on articles related to Loopback API generator.

+- [The Verge](https://www.theverge.com/) - Blogs on Articles Related to hardware, apps and The tech news.

+- [CyberSecPlay](https://cybersecplay.blogspot.com/) - Blogs About Technology & Basics Of Ethical Hacking.

 # Contribution